Every segment of society has a role to play when it comes to gender equality

-More women in the workplace leads to women and men having more equal representation in society and at work.
+More women in the workplace lead to women and men having more equal representation in society and at work.
 This creates more role models for young women and girls looking to step up in their careers or seek a less traditional home life.
 It also means greater workplace dynamism and diversity, which translates to more varied and innovative ideas.

 4. Financial inclusion